 The Department of Asian Studies is delighted to invite you to our annual Careers Night!
 Navigating life after graduation can be hard, so each year we bring in alumni with diverse experiences – at home and in Asia – to inform and inspire current students.
 This event will feature a panel, round robin networking session, raffle prizes, and a delicious free dinner.
 Careers Night is the perfect opportunity to make connections, meet fellow Asian Studies students, and feel more confident in taking the next steps on your career path.

 Jack Poole Hall, Robert H. Lee Alumni Centre

-Free – Online registration required.
+Free – Online registration required via the form below.

 This event is co-organized by the Department of Asian Studies and the Faculty of Arts.

 6:15 pm – Panel: Early Career Success (and Challenges) with a Degree in Asian Studies